hoomanhanaei/Responsible-AI/model_card.md

 - [Ideas on Data and Model Governance](#ideas-on-data-and-model-governance)

 ## Model overview
-- **C4AI Command R+:**<br> Is an open weights research release of a 104 billion parameter large language model (LLM) designed for advanced natural language processing (NLP) tasks, and is also part of a family of open weight releases from Cohere For AI and Cohere.<br>It is Built on the transformer architecture, this model excels in text understanding, generation, and other complex (NLP) tasks.
+- **C4AI Command R+:**<br> Is an open weights research release of a 104 billion parameter large language model (LLM) designed for advanced natural language processing (NLP) tasks, and is also part of a family of open weight releases from `Cohere For AI` and `Cohere`.<br>It is Built on the transformer architecture, this model excels in text understanding, generation, and other complex (NLP) tasks.
 Its large parameter size allows it to capture more nuanced relationships and patterns within text, making it powerful for tasks requiring high levels of comprehension and fluency ([more](https://huggingface.co/CohereForAI/c4ai-command-r-plus-4bit)).

 - **This Model performs:**<br>Various natural language processing (NLP) tasks, including text generation, summarization, translation, and question answering.
 Its architecture allows it to understand and generate human-like text based on the context provided, making it suitable for a range of applications in conversational AI, content creation.